 Features: Azure AD P1 vs P2

-Azure AD P2 has all the same features as Azure AD P1, in addition the the 6 additional features below, that cover the topics of Azure Identity Protection and Azure Identity Governance.
+Azure AD P2 has all the same features as Azure AD P1, plus the 6 additional features below which cover the topics of Azure Identity Protection and Azure Identity Governance.

 Vulnerabilities and Risky Accounts

 - Providing custom recommendations to improve overall security posture by highlighting vulnerabilities

 Here is the full list of vulnerabilities Azure can detect.